Making sure a company’s systems are at their peak performance is one of the most important components in business analysis.

 The main role of a business systems analyst

-The most important role of the BSA is to promote efficiency through the systems used in a company.
+The most important role of the business systems analyst is to promote efficiency through the systems used in a company.
 This is broken into two components:

 Although it might sound like a simple process, business systems analysis is in-depth and requires time and research to achieve the best results.
 The BSA should be able to conduct an investigation into what processes are inefficient and explore ways to better or replace the problematic system.

-The BSA should also keep a keen focus on what is externally expected of a business, and should find ways to align the systems with the needs of the public while ensuring the company’s work performance remains productive.
+The business systems analyst should also keep a keen focus on what is externally expected of a business, and should find ways to align the systems with the needs of the public while ensuring the company’s work performance remains productive.

 What is the role of a business analyst?